 - E [email protected]

 - A state school for boys and girls aged from 3 to 11.

 - Religion: Roman Catholic

-- Previous Ofsted grade: Good on 4th March 2008
+- Previous Ofsted grade: Requires improvement on 21st June 2017

 - Ofsted report: View the Ofsted report